 ¶ 1 Leave a comment on paragraph 1 0 CommentPress Core, an open-source plugin & themes for WordPress, creates social texts where readers can post comments in the margins to offer feedback and discuss with others.
 Many view it as the best available tool for commenting at three levels (paragraph, page, and the whole book) on longer texts, such as scholarly works that are divided into chapters and sections.
 CommentPress was originally developed by Eddie Tejeda at the Institute for the Future of the Book.
 Versions up to 3.1 were developed by Christian Wach in conjunction with Giant Chair.
 Version 3.2 – 3.3 was produced and updated independently by Christian Wach, with the assistance of The Writers Centre, Norwich and Trinity College, CT.

-¶ 2 Leave a comment on paragraph 2 0 Developer Christian Wach has released CommentPress Core 3.4, which now is easy to install via the WordPress extensions repository.
+¶ 2 Leave a comment on paragraph 2 0 Developer Christian Wach has released CommentPress Core 3.5, which now is easy to install via the WordPress extensions repository and includes a new and responsive “Modern” theme designed to function with all mobile devices and computers.
 All functionality, including the default theme, are packaged together in the core plugin.
 Note: If upgrading from a prior version of CommentPress, backup your database and files, and carefully read Other Notes for installation.

 ¶ 5 Leave a comment on paragraph 5 0 - Two child-themes that users may download from the GitHub site and customize, while maintaining a link to the default theme, so that style modifications will not be overridden when new versions are released.
 (If this concept is unfamiliar, read the WordPress codex on child-themes.)

 ¶ 11 Leave a comment on paragraph 11 0 - Display options for page title, metadata, text format (prose or poetry), and default sidebar can be modified for all pages in Dashboard > Settings, or for individual pages as shown below: